0xNinjaCyclone/hellMaker/README.md

 - Process UnHooking
 - Get ntdll base address without using GetModuleHandle/LoadLibrary
 - No new thread execution
+- Both x64\x86 are supported

+## Note
+You must run it from cmd.exe or powershell.exe.

 ## Installation
 - Git clone this repo